 Berry has coached at CUA’s Cardinal Basketball Academy since high school and worked as an assistant to the promotions director for the Five-Star Foundation, which allows financially disadvantaged children attend a Five-Star basketball camp.
 He has also coached at the All Academic Basketball Camp at Brandeis, and at Siena under CUA graduate Jimmy Patsos.

-Berry and Victor Oladipo (Orlando Magic) were basketball teammates for three year (kindergarten through second grade) at what is now St. Jerome Academy in Hyattsville, Md.
+Berry and Victor Oladipo (Orlando Magic) were basketball teammates for three years (kindergarten through second grade) at what is now St. Jerome Academy in Hyattsville, Md.
 Berry’s mother, Mary, was head coach.
-In the eighth grade, he played baseball with Quinn Cook, a senior point guard at Duke.
+In the eighth grade, he played baseball with Quinn Cook, who helped lead Duke to the 2015 National Championship.